 Having a drugs relapse

-Fallen off the wagon?
-Don't panic.
+Snuck a drink or took a drag during recovery?
+Don’t panic.
 Relapsing is actually part of the addiction recovery process.
-The Mix explains how to cope if temptation is too strong.
+You’re not alone in this.
+The Mix explains how to manage when the temptation gets too much.

-If you’re an addict, the road to sobersville is often a long and hard one.
-There’s bound to be temptation along the way and you may slip up.
+If you’re an addict, getting sober is a journey and a half.
+There’s bound to be temptation along the way and you may have a drugs relapse.
 But this isn’t a reason to freak out and brand yourself a failure.
 Relapsing is very common and something you can learn from.

 What is a relapse?

 It’s important to distinguish between a ‘lapse’ and a ‘relapse’, and not give up hope of recovery just because you’ve lapsed once.
-A lapse is a one-off occasion where you indulge in drink/drugs, a relapse is where it becomes a regular thing.
-The self-loathing generated by a lapse can even lead to a proper relapse.
+A lapse is a one-off occasion where you indulge in drink/drugs whereas a relapse is where it becomes a regular thing.
+The self-loathing that people often feel after a lapse can even lead to a proper addiction relapse.

 “The danger with lapsing is people think they’ve let themselves down and [decide] there’s no point in staying sober,” says Dr Robert Hill, a consultant clinical psychologist and addiction specialist.